jazu1412/PYCARET_LOWCODE_ML/Association Rules Mining/README.md

 ## Dataset

-The dataset used in this notebook is [DATASET_NAME] from [SOURCE].
+The dataset used in this notebook is [[groceries dataset](https://kaggle.com/datasets/heeraldedhia/groceries-dataset)] from [Kaggle].
 It was chosen to demonstrate association rules mining on [BRIEF DESCRIPTION OF DATA].

 ## Video Tutorial